-• The Authority dewaters and dries the sludge from the DITP at its Fore River Staging Area pelletizing plant.
+The Authority dewaters and dries the sludge from the DITP at its Fore River Staging Area pelletizing plant.
 The plant has adequate capacity to process and distribute the quantities of sludge associated with the operation of the DITP.
-The Authority contracts the operation of the facility with New England Fertilizer Company (NEFCO).
-NEFCO provides services in accordance with a fifteen-year operations contract that took effect in 2001.
+The Authority contracts for the operation of the facility with New England Fertilizer Company (NEFCO).
+NEFCO provides services in accordance with a 15-year operations contract that took effect in 2001.
+The Authority and NEFCO have programs in place to ensure operations in conformance with the contract.